Students The Architecture Scholarship in Honour of Michael Evamy

-The architectural Scholarship in Honour of Michael Evamy is available to a Canadian student attending a Canadian school of architecture in the year prior to his, her, or their final year of study of their professional degree program.
+This scholarship is open to students enrolled in a Canadian school of architecture in the year before their final year of study in a professional architecture degree program.

 Who’s eligible